If you've been wondering what all the fuss is about, and you don't know diddly about pressure cooking, this article is for you.

 The Breville FSP cleans up pretty easily.
 The hinged lid can be a little tough to clean around but once removed, all surfaces can be wiped down.
 The pot is dishwasher safe, as are the steamer basket and rack that are included.

-Wiping down all the nooks and crannies around the opening is a little bit tricky, but this is the case with all the electric multicookers I've seen.
+Wiping down all the nooks and crannies around the opening is a little bit tricky, but this is the case with all the electric multicookers we've reviewed.
 The gasket is removable and can be hand washed or tossed in the dishwasher.

 Overall, comparable to most multicookers.